fdel15/whiteboardingWednesdays/README.md

 ```

-* if student at board did not prepare a solution before hand or is not able to solve the problem he may get help from his group
+* If student at board is not able to solve the problem they may get help from their group
-* no one else in the group is allowed to write on the whiteboard
+	* No one else in the group is allowed to write on the whiteboard
-* they will have to articulate both what to do and why to do it to their teammate using Greg’s system.
+	* They will have to articulate both what to do and why to do it to their teammate using Greg’s system.

 ```
 WHY WE DO THIS